munificent/craftinginterpreters/book/statements-and-state.md

 *   Ruby avoids some ambiguity by having different naming rules for local and global variables.
-However, blocks (which are more like closures than like "blocks" in C) in Ruby have their own scope, so it still has to deal with it.
-Assignment in Ruby will assign to an existing variable outside of the current block if there is one with the same name.
+However, blocks (which are more like closures than like "blocks" in C) in Ruby have their own scope, so it still has to deal with ambiguity.
+Assignment in Ruby assigns to an existing variable outside of the current block if there is one with the same name.
 Otherwise, it creates a new variable in the current block's scope.